Sarah, Shaun & Sue’s My Story

 We also learnt some Spanish words, about Keith’s love for sweets, met new brothers and sisters in Christ.
 We laughed, cried, sang, ooo-d and arrr-d and there was at least more than one ‘wow’!
 You need a bit of stamina to keep up during the weekend but it is so well organised it’s easy to be swept along – although on more than one occasion we could empathise with Maria from the Sound of Music (when she grabs her wimple and rushes off to Chapel, desperate not to be late – again!).
 The hospitality is incredible but do wear your eating trousers and be prepared to see the biggest selection of tea bags imaginable!

 Thank you to the members of Cursillo within St Symphorian’s and the congregation for your prayers before, during and after our weekend away – you were the icing on the cake (and there was lots of cake!).

 The Cursillo experience.
 It’s not a secret, it’s a weekend full of surprises, love and encouragement.
-If you’re in the slightest bit interested please, PLEASE talk to Keith, Pauline or any Cursillista for more information and a leaflet (but don’t believe Keith for one moment if he tells you it’s a relaxing retreat with sauna and spa facilities).
+If you’re in the slightest bit interested please, PLEASE talk to James, Helena or any Cursillista for more information and a leaflet (but don’t believe Keith for one moment if he tells you it’s a relaxing retreat with sauna and spa facilities).
 Ultreya!